George Doucet

-George Raymond Doucet (born March 28, 1939) is a former high school principal and political figure in Nova Scotia.
+George Raymond Doucet (March 28, 1939 – January 23, 2024) was a Canadian educator and political figure in Nova Scotia.
 He represented Halifax Cobequid in the Nova Scotia House of Assembly from 1974 to 1978 as a Liberal.
 He was born in Quebec City, Quebec, the son of Herbert Louis Doucet and Agnes Boudreau.
 He was educated there, at St. Francis Xavier University and at the École Normale in Laval, Quebec.
 In 1961, he married Virginia Ann McMaster.
 Doucet entered provincial politics in the 1974 election, winning the Halifax Cobequid riding.
 He served as Speaker of the House of Assembly of Nova Scotia from 1977 to 1978.
 In the 1978 election, Doucet ran in the new riding of Sackville, and was defeated by Progressive Conservative Malcolm A. MacKay.
+Doucet died on January 23, 2024, at the age of 84.